 SOME AREAS OF IMPROVEMENTS ACROSS THE AUDITS

-- The trust should document fully its risk management process, including how risks are escalated.
+- The trust should possess full documentation on the risk management process, including risk escalation processes.

-- The trust should introduce annual, mandatory information governance training for all staff and report on this as a key performance indicator.
+- The trust should introduce annual, mandatory information governance training for all staff.
+It should be reported on as a key performance indicator.
 Training should include how staff should recognise a subject access request.

-- Specialist training for key staff in areas such as subject access requests, data sharing, and data protection impact assessments should be introduced.
+- Introduction of specialist training for key staff.
+This should include subject access requests, data sharing, and data protection impact assessments.

-- The trust should document fully its approach to data sharing and record the details of all data sharing and data sharing decisions centrally.
+- The trust should document fully its approach to data sharing.
+It should record the details of all data sharing and data sharing decisions centrally.

-- A process for dealing with ad hoc disclosures should be formulated and embedded
+- Create processes for dealing with ad hoc disclosures.

-General Findings – There is a limited level of assurance that processes and procedures are in place and are delivering data protection compliance.
+There is a limited level of assurance that processes and procedures are in place and are delivering data protection compliance.
 The audit has identified considerable scope for improvement in existing arrangements to reduce the risk of non-compliance with data protection legislation.
-It was also noted that data sharing and data mapping (record of processing activity) was needing further attention.
+It was also noted that data sharing and mapping (record of processing activity) requires further attention.
 Other areas of concern were the lack of DPIAs where personal data is at risk.